githubhyf/learngit/readme.txt

-GitHub is a free soft!
-添加新的分支dev！
+creating a new branch and fast